The CISA qualification

 The CISA certification is awarded to candidates with at least five years of relevant work experience who pass a rigorous written examination.

-- Domain 2 - Governance and Management of IT (16% of exam)
+- Domain 1: Framework for the Governance of Enterprise IT (25% of exam)

 For more information, please see the official ISACA 'How to Become CISA Certified' web page.